cloudnativer/kube-ipam/README.md

 ---

 ```
-At present, Kube-ipam only supports the fixed IPv4 address, and we will provide the fixed IPv6 address function in the future.
+Note that at present, Kube-ipam only supports the fixed IPv4 address, and we will provide the fixed IPv6 address function in the future.

 ## 3.2  Create a fixed IP pod